RaviSoji/get_imagenet/ilsvrc2012/README.md

 1. `./download_imagenet.sh unique_synsets.txt ./`
 2. `./preprocess_imagenet_validation_data.py lsvrc2012/validation_images/ validation_synset_labels.txt`
+3. extract bounding boxes and save them to a csv file.
+3. make a directory for the TFrecoreds.

 ## Project Structure
-The scripts and files listed below make it a lot easier to download, extract, and build the dataset in a useful format, so you can focus on actual research.
+The scripts and input files listed below make it a lot easier to download, extract, and build the dataset in a useful format, so you can focus on actual research.
 Most of them were provided by Google, Inc. in their